collective/collective.fieldedit/README.rst

 Features
 --------

-- Nice to use In popups
+- Nice to use in modals/popups fo allow editong one ore more fields (but not all)
 - Select the field or fields you want to edit
-- You can also add fields to display or hidden
+- For each field you can choose between input, display and hidden.
-- Use the same widgets and validators as the default edit-form
+- Uses the same widgets and validators as the default edit-form
-- Respects schema-hints like field-permissions, invariants and widgets.
+- Respects schema-hints like field-permissions, invariants and widgets

 Use it by adding a link to the view ``@@field_edit_form`` and pass the fiels you want to edit as a query-string with up to three parameters separated by a ":" for each field.